optiz0r/mcollective-puppetenvsh-agent/README.md

     master repo.
 Defaults to `.puppet.git`.
  - `upstream` - Name of the git remote to pull changes from when updating.
     Defaults to `origin`.
+ - `local_environments` - A comma-separated list of local environment directories that won't be managed by the agent.
+Suitable for containing development environments on test puppetmasters.
+Not intended to be used on production masters.
+Defaults to "live".
  - `use_librarian` - Whether to use librarian-puppet to manage modules.
     Defaults to `false`.
  - `git` - Path to git binary to use.
 Defaults to `git`, using whatever's